alterNERDtive/EDDiscovery-wiki/Using-the-Journal-Page.md

-The journal page shows a simpler view of the history, with a single view, and with all the data expanded out.
+The journal page (and also Grid) shows a simpler view of the history, with a single view, and with all the data expanded out.

 ![Journal page](http://i.imgur.com/olu5Vrp.png)